xXHunterRaiXx/countries-api-project-may-2025/version-3/README.md

 ## 👋 Welcome!

+In Version 3, you’ll upgrade your project to connect with a real backend!

-In Version 3, instead of using local storage, you'll store and retrieve data from a backend that's provided for you.
+Instead of storing data in local storage, you'll now store and retrieve data from a backend that’s provided for you.
+This version introduces how a frontend communicates with a backend using HTTP requests.

-This version is your introduction to how a frontend communicates with a backend using requests.
-You'll use the Fetch API to send and receive data.
+You’ll use the Fetch API to send and receive data — a critical skill for building real-world apps.

-Coming up in Version 4, you'll take it a step further by building your own custom backend from scratch!
+Coming up in Version 4, you'll go even further and build your own backend from scratch!

 ## 🎯 Requirements for Version 3

-Include functionality in your Countries API project that stores and retrieves the following data to the backend:
+Include functionality in your Countries API project to store and retrieve these 3 types of data using the backend:

 1. **Form data**
     - As a user, when I submit the form, my data should be stored in the backend